David Golder

-David Golder is writer Irène Némirovsky's first novel.
-It was re-issued in 2004 following the popularity of the Suite Française notebooks discovered in 1998.
-David Golder was first published in France in 1929 and won instant acclaim for the 26-year-old author.
+David Golder is a 1929 novel by Ukrainian-French writer Irène Némirovsky.
+David Golder was first published in France in December 1929; the novel, Némirovsky's first, won instant acclaim for the 26-year-old author.
+An English translation by Sylvia Stuart was published by Horace Liveright in 1930.
+The book was re-issued in 2004 following the popularity of the Suite Française notebooks discovered in 1998.

 Plot summary

-The novel opens with Golder refusing to help his colleague of many years, Marcus.
+The novel opens with David Golder, a Russian émigré, refusing to help his colleague of many years, Marcus.
 As a result of this, Marcus, bankrupt, commits suicide.
 Following the funeral, Golder travels to Biarritz where he has a huge, opulent house.
-His wife and daughter reside there in luxury, spending Golder's cash like water.
-On the train, he suffers a heart attack.
-Seriously ill, he is forced to re-evaluate his life.
+His wife, Gloria, and daughter, Joyce, reside there in luxury, spending Golder's cash like water.
+After a night at the casino winning money to buy Joyce a new car, Golder has a heart attack.
+Gloria, jealous of the attention Joyce receives from Golder, reveals to him that he is not the true father.
+All the same, Golder, in order to save Joyce from marrying a rich man that she does not love, returns to Russia to win enough money for Joyce, but dies on the return trip home.

 Major themes

+The Golder family was based on Némirovsky's own family: David Golder is Némirovsky's father, Léon; Gloria is her mother, Fanny; and Joyce resembles Némirovsky herself in her teenage years.

 David Golder is a self-made man.
 From humble beginnings as a Jew in Ukraine selling rags, he is now a cold, ruthless businessman.
 It is suggested by his wife, Gloria, that Marcus is not the only casualty of Golder's brutal dealings.
 However he has an Achilles heel, well hidden: his feckless daughter, Joyce.
 It is this weakness that eventually ruins him.

 Now 68 and dying, he realises that his wealth has not brought him happiness; simply a grim satisfaction that, as "a good Jew" he has provided for his uncaring family.
 Gloria and Joyce are portrayed as grasping and selfish, barely showing concern or interest in Golder except when they need more money for jewellery, furs, cars and cash for their lovers.

 The novel is an astonishing portrayal of a businessman and his family in the years leading up to the Great Depression.
 It also introduces characters of great depth, like Soifer, the old German Jew who "walks on tiptoe" to save shoe leather; he is Golder's only connection with the old world from which he himself came.
-His wife, Gloria, (Havke is her Yiddish name) is as beautiful, cold and hard as the jewels she so treasures.
+His wife, Gloria, is as beautiful, cold and hard as the jewels she so treasures.
 But it is Joyce, Golder's 18-year-old daughter, who is central to the story.
 It is she who ultimately causes his ruin.